Tryptophan & Serotonin | Deficiency | Production | The turkey myth | Arachidonic acid | Carbs & serotonin | Depression | Vegan Sources | Supplements

 The researchers also found that carbohydrate-rich, protein-poor evening test meal during the luteal phase improved PMS symptoms like depression, tension, confusion, sadness, fatigue, anger, alertness, and calmness.

 This makes sense, as women with PMS might be trying to improve their moods through their meals.

 Let's face it, we all feel good when we “carb up!”

 Your next read: Are You Getting Enough B12?

-Fruit as a Treatment for Depression (Low Serotonin)
+Fruit for Treating Depression (Low Serotonin)

 A recent article in the Journal of Neuropsychiatry and Clinical Neuroscience noted that fruit could be used as an effective treatment for depression, for which a low level of serotonin may be held accountable.